Hamzezarenasiri/ChangeBackground/README.md

 This application can be configured with environment variables.

 You can create `.env` file in the root directory and place all environment variables here.

 All environment variables should start with "BACKGROUND_CHANGER_" prefix.

-For example if you see in your "Background_changer/settings.py" a variable named like `random_parameter`, you should provide the "BACKGROUND_CHANGER_RANDOM_PARAMETER" variable to configure the value.
-This behaviour can be changed by overriding `env_prefix` property in `Background_changer.settings.Settings.Config`.
+For example if you see in your "background_changer/settings.py" a variable named like `random_parameter`, you should provide the "BACKGROUND_CHANGER_RANDOM_PARAMETER" variable to configure the value.
+This behaviour can be changed by overriding `env_prefix` property in `background_changer.settings.Settings.Config`.

 An example of .env file:
 ```bash